 If Salesflare doesn’t meet your business needs, below are some alternatives you can consider:

 Businesses that need a robust free CRM with advanced email marketing tools

 Companies that need visual representations of their sales pipelines

 Businesses that want an affordable CRM with excellent analytics tools

 Offers a free plan while paid plans start at $50 per month for two users

 Offers a free plan while paid plans start at $14 per user, per month

 Interested in learning about more providers that might prove suitable for your business needs?
 Check out our guide on the best CRM for small businesses.

-Salesflare’s pricing scheme is composed of three paid tiers, all of which support an unlimited number of users, contacts, email templates, tracked and sent emails, custom fields, workflows, dashboards, and sales pipelines.
-Monthly fees range from $29 to $99 per user, per month, billed annually.
-A subscription comes with free one-on-one training and onboarding for your team.
-You can sign up for a 14-day free trial for its Pro plan.
+We scored ]Salesflare pricing 4.5 out of 5 mainly because of its lack of a free plan.
+Its paid pricing scheme is composed of three paid tiers, and all plans support an unlimited number of users.
+It also includes CRM data input automation features, email, link, and website visit tracking, as well as personalized email campaigns.
+Monthly fees range from $29 to $99 per user, monthly, billed annually.
+You can also sign up for a 30-day free trial for its Pro plan.